MoonGoblinDev/Space-Shooter/README.md

     *   It works by creating a copy of the image, locking focus on it, setting the fill color, and then drawing the image with the `.sourceAtop` compositing operation.
 This operation draws the source image only where it overlaps the existing (now color-filled) content, effectively tinting it.
     *   This is particularly useful for SF Symbols when `isTemplate` is true, as they are designed to be styled this way.

-**SpriteKit Relevance:** While not a direct SpriteKit API, it's a common helper when preparing `SKTexture`s from `NSImage`s, especially for UI elements that need dynamic coloring.
+**Note:** While not a direct SpriteKit API, it's a common helper when preparing `SKTexture`s from `NSImage`s, especially for UI elements that need dynamic coloring.
 The resulting tinted `NSImage` is then converted to an `SKTexture`.

 ### 7. SpriteKit Key Concepts Summary